 And I can see why… We were recently ‘scoping out’ our new to us New Age OZ Classic 20ft van and although I’ve had plenty of experience with jockey wheels on our old van – a 16ft Viscount plus a small boat trailer – both of those had the single grip device to hold the wheel in place.

-The new van has a double device which is not only a bit cumbersome, but VERY dangerous – for a newbie like me!
+The van has a double device which is not only a bit cumbersome, but VERY dangerous – for an (at the time) newbie like me!

 While trying to tighten the top ‘ratchet’ I managed to catch my little finger between that and the bottom one…

 OWWWCH! – Had it been a thumb or index finger maybe not so bad… but that ‘baby finger’ REALLY hurt.
 MHWAAA!!

 First aid?...
 All I had on hand was a sympathetic wife ?
 But some pain killers and soothing cream plus a small ‘comfort bandage’ would have gone a long way to help me over the next 3 days while the swelling went down.
 Oh well… I did at least have a bottle of my favourite red on hand!

 UPDATE: We've since invested in a 'BOS' Jockey Wheel - Much easier and a lot safer!

 There’s lots of options but this one is recommended & they also run courses.